July Birthstone

 What is a "pigeon's blood" ruby?

-A "pigeon's blood" ruby is a term used to describe rubies of the finest color — a vivid, pure red with a subtle hint of blue, without any brown or orange undertones.
-The term originated in Myanmar (Burma) and refers to the color of blood from a freshly killed pigeon.
-Today the term is used by gem laboratories to grade the finest ruby colors regardless of origin.
+"Pigeon's blood" describes rubies of the finest color: a vivid, pure red with a subtle hint of blue and no brown or orange undertones.
+The term came from Myanmar (Burma) and refers to the color of blood from a freshly killed pigeon.
+Today gem laboratories use it to grade the top ruby colors regardless of origin.

 What zodiac sign is associated with ruby?

 Ruby is associated with both Cancer (June 21 – July 22) and Leo (July 23 – August 22), the two zodiac signs that fall in July.
-It resonates especially with Leo's bold, passionate, and leadership-oriented nature.
+It pairs especially well with Leo's bold, leadership-oriented nature.
 For Cancer, ruby is valued for its protective qualities and ability to boost confidence.